guypeled76/tbdesign/generic_local_cache.md

         * ctor(cacheStoreProvider, cacheConfig)
             * cacheStoreProvider - an instance of a class implementing or extending CacheStoreProvider.
             * cacheConfig - an instance of class CacheConfig defining the behavior of the cache.
         * get(key) - a method that given a key returns the value based on cached value or if it is not available using the CacheStoreProvider.
-If value is not cached we should lock based on a specific key in order to make sure that we only fetch the value from the store once.
+If value is not cached we should lock on the internal map in order to make sure that we only fetch the value from the store once.
         * set(key, value) - a method that given a key and value will update the cache after storing the value in the backend storage using the CacheStoreProvider.
-While updating we should acquire a lock for the key to ensure that cached data and data in the store are in sync.
+While updating we should acquire a lock on the internal map to ensure that cached data and data in the store are in sync.
     * Cache class implementation:
         * The cache class should hold a single member such as the LRUMap which will be a map that tracks it's entries by order, frequency, expiration and provided a call to a cleanup method will evict the relevant members.
 The member type will be based on the configuration provided in the construction of the Cache class.
         * On creation of the cache class a low priority thread will be invoked that will periodically call the cleanup method of the Map implementing member.
 This will evict members based on the configuration provided when the Cache class was created.